 The Dempster Highway winds its way through the Ogilvie Mountains and Tombstone Territorial Park in Yukon – spectacular!

-Angela Morin, Trail Coordinator, Atlantic Canada
+Angela Morin, Trail and Signage Coordinator, Eastern Canada

 Highway 106 between Memramcook and Sackville is a quiet roadway that travels along a rural New Brunswick setting, offering a scenic view of farms, rolling countryside and the winding Memramcook River.